Happy Youth Day, South Africa!

 Why We Celebrate

 Youth Day is more than just a public holiday.
-It marks an important moment in South African history—the Soweto Uprising of 1976.
-On that day, thousands of brave students took to the streets to protest against unfair education laws during apartheid.
+It marks an important moment in South African history: the Soweto Uprising of 1976.
+On that day, thousands of brave students took to the streets to protest unfair education laws during apartheid.
 They stood up for their rights and demanded better treatment.
-Sadly, many lost their lives, including a young boy named Hector Pieterson, whose story touched the hearts of the nation.
+Many lost their lives, including Hector Pieterson, whose story touched the hearts of the nation.

 Celebrating Young People Today